KareemH-1/GameDevelopment/README.md

-Here’s a refined and professional version of your `README.md` for the **Game Development** collection.
-It improves grammar, consistency, formatting, and overall clarity while keeping your personality and structure intact:

----

 # 🎮 Game Development

 Welcome to my collection of game projects!
 Each folder contains a unique game built with Unity, complete with source code, assets, and documentation.
 Feel free to explore, modify, and build upon these projects.